 Resilience isn’t what you have, it’s what you do.
-In tough times, it’s important to double down on the practices and rituals that help you bring your “best self” to life—physically, mentally, emotionally and spiritually.
+In tough times, it’s important to double down on the practices and rituals that help you nourish your best self—physically, mentally, emotionally and spiritually.
 Set your alarm, move your body, eat well, prioritize your schedule, take time to read, stay connected.
-The small practices you do each day can make a profound difference as you navigate uncertain times.
+The small practices you engage in each day can make a profound difference as you navigate uncertain times.

 3. Stand guard on your energy to thrive in a crisis.

-5. Connect to your spiritual self.
+4. Connect to your spiritual self.

-7. Make plans, but use a pencil.
+6. Make plans, but use a pencil.